Our flagship event of 2021, co-hosted with West Midlands Combined Authority, designed to speed up the shift to Net Zero in the lead up to COP26.

 Some highlights included Green Finance Institute’s Chief Executive Dr Rhian-Mari Thomas launching the GFI’s excellent local climate bonds campaign on the finance panel.
 The LCB campaign will target all 404 UK local authorities with a cost-effective way for them to fund hundreds of green local projects ahead of COP26.

-Mayor of Bristol Marvin Rees urged that climate action must be wrapped up with tackling other social crises and Anthony Browne MP, Chair of the APPG for the Environment, made the case for local and central government working together.
+Mayor of Bristol Marvin Rees urged that climate action must be wrapped up with tackling other social crises and Anthony Browne MP, Chair of the APPG for the Environment, used the story of wind energy in the UK to make a powerful case for the private and public sectors working together.